Asking for and taking holiday

-If there's no workforce agreement, you must take your legal minimum holiday during your leave year.
+If there's no workforce agreement, you must take your legal minimum 5.6 weeks' holiday during the leave year.

 If you get more than the legal minimum 5.6 weeks, your contract should say if you can carry over holiday and how much.

 When you're not able to use your paid holiday, for example if you're on maternity leave, you must be allowed to carry it over to the next leave year.
 It's a good idea to arrange this with your employer as early as possible.